trueos/pcbsd/src-qt5/docs/README.md

 ##Building the Documentation

 All of the following commands need to be run from /path/to/your-build-directory/pcbsd/src-qt5/docs/.
-Three formats are currently available: HTML, single
+These formats are currently available: HTML, single
-HTML, and PDF.
+HTML, PDF, and EPUB.
 The output of either HTML can be found in /path/to/your-build-directory/pcbsd/src-qt5/docs/_build/ and can be viewed in a web browser.
 The
 PDF output will be found in /path/to/your-build-directory/pcbsd/src-qt5/docs/_build/latex/PCBSD.pdf.
+The EPUB output will be found in
+/path/to/your-build-directory/pcbsd/src-qt5/docs/_build/pcbsd_userguide.epub.

 To build a local copy of the HTML, with a separate page for each chapter and that chapter's table of contents in the left frame with navigational links to browse between chapters, run the following command: